eyanoapp/opensigl/docs/en/finance/core-concepts/debtor-groups.md

 ## Max Debt

-BHIMA implements guards to prevent debtors from largely overdrafting their accounts at the group level.
+OpenSIGL implements guards to prevent debtors from largely overdrafting their accounts at the group level.
 A maximum amount of debt (measured in the enterprise currency) is specified for debtors in the debtor group.
 If the total debt of the group exceeds this amount, no further invoices will be generated for members of the group until the debt is paid down.

 It is important to note that this guard kicks in _after the debt limit is exceeded_.
 In other words, it will not protect against transactions for excessive amounts, but instead prevent runaway billing farther than an agreed upon limit.
 This is to ensure that institutional and contractual policies are respected, rather than gatekeeping the debt that can be incurred by any single transaction.